The 2023 filing season opens this year at 8pm on Friday, 7 July. The countdown's on, it's almost here!

 It is important to be aware that the season is shorter than prior years.
 This means that SARS are giving you less time to file your return.

 Important Filing Deadlines

 SARS will once again ‘auto-assess’ a large number of taxpayers, using data that they have received from 3rd parties, such as employers, financial institutions, medical schemes and retirement fund administrators.
-You should receive an SMS from SARS at the beginning of the tax season if you have been auto-assessed.
+If you have been auto-assessed, you should receive an SMS or email from SARS sometime between 1 July and 7 July.

-In the past, you had to ‘accept’ the auto-assessment, or ‘edit’ to reject it and file your tax return.
-This year, SARS have said that if you are in agreement with the auto-assessment, no action is required.
-If you are not in agreement with the assessment, you can access your tax return via TaxTim or eFiling, complete the return, and file it.
+If you are in agreement with the auto-assessment, no action is required.
+If you are not in agreement with the assessment, you can access your tax return via TaxTim or eFiling, complete the tax return, and file it.

 Click here for further details on auto-assessments and reasons why we suggest you reject it and file your tax return yourself.

-The 2022 tax season is not a time for procrastination.
+The 2023 tax season is not a time for procrastination.
 SARS have recently become a lot stricter with their penalties for late submissions.
-Click here to read the new rules on penalties for 2022.
+Click here to read the new rules on penalties from 2022.
 We strongly advise that you submit early in the season to avoid a last-minute panic and unwanted SARS penalties.